-Certain restrictions are also expressly permitted, including the restriction of active or passive sales to non-members of the network within a territory reserved by the supplier to operate that selective distribution system (ie, where the system is currently operated or where the supplier does not yet sell the contract products).
+Certain restrictions frequently incorporated into selective distribution systems are also expressly permitted, including the restriction of active or passive sales to non-members of the network within a territory reserved by the supplier to operate that selective distribution system (ie, where the system is currently operated or where the supplier does not yet sell the contract products).

 In its October 2011 judgment in Pierre Fabre Dermo-Cosmétique, the CJEU considered the application of the Metro criteria on selective distribution in the context of a ban on internet sales to consumers.
 The criteria for inclusion in the Pierre Fabre network of buyers were accepted to be objective and laid down uniformly for all buyers but the key question was whether a ban on internet sales could be justified by reference to the supplier's desire to protect the image of its products.
-The CJEU concluded that: '[t]he aim of maintaining a prestigious image is not a legitimate aim for restricting competition and cannot therefore justify a finding that a contractual clause pursuing such an aim does not fall within Article 101(1) TFEU'.
+The CJEU concluded that: '[t]he aim of maintaining a prestigious image of those products is not a legitimate aim for restricting competition and cannot therefore justify a finding that a contractual clause pursuing such an aim does not fall within article 101(1) TFEU.'

-29 Are selective distribution systems more likely to be lawful where they relate to certain types of product?
+33 Are selective distribution systems more likely to be lawful where they relate to certain types of product?
 If so, which types of product and why?

-According to the CJEU's judgments in Metro v Commission and Pierre Fabre, selective distribution systems may fall outside the prohibition in article 101(1) where the contract products are of types that necessitate selective distribution in order to preserve their quality or to ensure their proper use.
+According to the CJEU's judgments in Metro v Commission and Pierre Fabre Dermo-Cosmétique, selective distribution systems may fall outside the prohibition in article 101(1) where the contract products are of types that necessitate selective distribution in order to preserve their quality or to ensure their proper use.
 The Commission also states in its Vertical Guidelines that the nature of the contract products may be relevant to the assessment of efficiencies under article 101(3) (to be considered where selective distribution systems fall within the prohibition under article 101(1) but outside the scope of the Vertical Block Exemption).
-In particular, the Commission notes that efficiency arguments under article 101(3) may be stronger in relation to new or complex products or so-called 'experience' products whose qualities are difficult to judge either before, or immediately after, purchase.
-The Commission has also recognised the need for selective distribution in relation to newspapers, as newspapers can only be sold during a limited time period.
+In particular, the Commission notes that efficiency arguments under article 101(3) may be stronger in relation to new or complex products, so-called 'experience' products (whose qualities are difficult to judge before purchase), or 'credence' products, whose qualities are difficult to judge even after consumption.
+The Commission also recognised the need for selective distribution in relation to newspapers in Binon & Cie v Agence et Messageries de la Presse, as newspapers can only be sold during a limited time period.